spurll/spellbook/examples/research.md

 * ancient essence of bottlebrush
 * 3 measures stamen of lily
 * 3 scruples tooth of tarsir
-* 3 ounces prisine granite
+* 3 ounces pristine granite
 * 8 ounces fruit of poplar
 * 8 drams seed of elm